Discovering The Importance Of Insulation With A Hearing Aid

 There are two ways to moderate the temperature of a house compared to seasonal swings in hot and cold weather.
 The first and more primitive method is to take advantage of thermal mass.
 This means using thick walls to absorb variations in temperature in order to balance an interior temperature that is warmer at night and cooler in the day.
-While this is still effective, it is more expensive to build houses with heavy walls.
+While this is still effective, it is more expensive to build houses with heavy walls on a hearing aid.

 The modern solution is to use fiberglass insulation.
 A home can be build using the lightest materials and yet stay warm or cool with much greater efficiency than homes in the past.
 This is largely due to increased use and sophistication of insulation to control all areas where heat transfer can occur.
 While it costs more money to improve the insulating properties of a home, it is a one-time cost.
 Electricity for the air conditioner is an ongoing cost.